apaolillo/pythainer/doc/joss25/paper.md

 adoption in labs and CI.
 Pragmatically, many third-party packages (e.g., CUDA and ROS 2) are primarily supported on Ubuntu, so staying Docker-native with Ubuntu-based images eases reproduction without changing the base distribution.

+Projects such as Caliban [@ritchie2020caliban] and x11docker [@viereck2019x11docker]
+address related pain points in research containerization.
+Caliban streamlines packaging and running ML experiments across local and cloud environments, while x11docker provides secure and convenient ways to run GUI applications inside Docker.
+However, neither of these works addresses general-purpose composition of images and runtime policy.
+In contrast, `pythainer` focuses on composable image construction and reusable execution policy—including mounting what is required to access the GUI server—while remaining domain-agnostic and Docker-native.

 # Acknowledgements